If you’re going to be successful in fundraising, you must learn to master donor cultivation, especially non-ask.

 - Personalized video.
 I love this idea so much and I’ve seen it pay off big for our clients who use it.
 Shoot a really short video (1 minute or so) and in the video, call the donor by name.
 They’ll quickly realize you shot the video JUST for them and they’ll be blown away!
 You can’t do this for all your donors, but you can do it for your top 3.

 If you don’t love on your donors, you run the risk of losing them.
+That means you must focus on donor cultivation activities.

-The non-ask is CRITICAL to your overall fundraising success.
 So take the time to plan and execute these special warm touches to keep your donors engaged.